 “Do the best you can until you know better; once you know better, do better.” – Maya Angelou

 Mark believes in life-long learning, so he continually works toward gaining knowledge to better his life and that of those around him.
+He is a Certified Financial Planner™ and a Certified Investment Management Analyst™.
 Along with his wife, Lisa, he is a co-founder and senior managing director of Lenity Financial, Inc., where he helps their clients attain their goals through solid financial planning and decision making.